-Interference in a flat network architecture.
+Interference in a Flat Network Architecture.
 This experiment evaluates the behavior of the AXI SmartConnect when arbitrating the transactions concurrently issued by multiple GHW-tasks in a flat network.
 In particular, it aims at estimating the worst-case response time of a transaction, occurring when the transaction loses the entire arbitration cycle of the interconnect.
-To this end, we configured all of the GHW-tasks for issuing a single request with a burst length of sixteen 4 byte words.
+To this end, we configured all of the GHW-tasks for issuing a single request with a burst length of sixteen 4 B words.
 The GHW-tasks are activated at the same clock cycle, using a single start signal.
 The test setup under analysis in these experiments includes four GHW-tasks τ_0, \ldots, τ_3 .
-Each of the GHW-task is connected to one of the subordinate ports of one AXI interconnect I. The manager port of the interconnect is connected to the HP0 port of the FPGA-PS interface (as shown in Figure 2(a)).
+Each of the GHW-task is connected to one of the subordinate ports of one AXI interconnect I. The manager port of the interconnect is connected to the HP0 port of the FPGA-PS interface (as shown in Fig. 2a).
 In this architecture, all of the transactions issued by the GHW-tasks are subject to a single arbitration cycle of the AXI interconnect to reach the HP0 port.
-We measured the activation and finishing times of the GHW-tasks using the custom timer module deployed on the FPGA fabric.
-The maximum response time observed for GHW-tasks, compared with two analytical upper-bounds (Upper Bound A and Upper Bound B) derived from the analysis proposed in Section 3.7 for the flat architecture under analysis, are reported in Figure 3.
-Upper-bound A does not consider the results on pipelining proposed in Lemma 10, so that the delay introduced by each interfering transaction is accounted for as a full transaction cost (i.e., in Algorithm 1, $d^{\text{Pipe}}(I^l) = d^{\text{NoCont}}(I^l)$, see Lemmas 1 and 2.
-This correspond to the original bound proposed in [25]).
-Differently, Upper Bound B leverages the results of Lemma 10 for setting the terms $d^{\text{Pipe}}(I^l)$ in Algorithm 1, which allow reducing the delay impact of each interfering transaction by leveraging pipelining.
+We measured the activation and finishing times of the GHWtasks using the custom timer module deployed on the FPGA fabric.
+The maximum response time observed for GHWtasks, compared with two analytical upper-bounds (Upper Bound A and Upper Bound B) derived from the analysis proposed in Section 3.7 for the flat architecture under analysis, are reported in Fig. 3.
+Upper-bound A does not consider the results on pipelining proposed in Lemma 10, so that the delay introduced by each interfering transaction is accounted for as a full transaction cost (i.e., in Algorithm 1, $d^{\text{Pipe}}(I^l) =$